ReDI-School/intermediate-java/introduction/index.md

 ![java_version](java-version.png)

 ### Intellij Idea
 We use only functionality of Intellij Idea Community Edition.
+Please follow [instructions to make sure you have it installed](https://www.jetbrains.com/help/idea/installation-guide.html)
 [Intellij Idea resources](https://www.jetbrains.com/idea/resources/)

 You can find there short cuts, debugging tutorials, integration with verious version control systems (like Git)